lau/calendar/README.md

 Kalends is a date and time library for Elixir.

+**kalends |ˈkalɪndz|**
+_plural noun_ -
+the first day of the month in the ancient Roman calendar.
+Agner Krarup Erlang was born on the first day of January 1878.

 It is a priority to provide timezone information that is as accurate as possible.
 The Olson/Eggert "Time Zone Database" is used.
 Years 1 through 2200 are supported.